 If you don’t see a course you are teaching in Canvas when you log into the Course Request Form, please use the information below to request your site(s):

-- Annenberg, Arts & Sciences, Biomedical Graduate Studies, Dental, Design, Engineering, Nursing and Social Policy & Practice: contact firstname.lastname@example.org
+- Annenberg, Arts & Sciences, Biomedical Graduate Studies, Dental, Design, Engineering, Nursing, Social Policy & Practice, and School of Veterinary Medicine: Contact firstname.lastname@example.org

 - Perelman School of Medicine: Please email email@example.com

 - Wharton: Please complete this form or email firstname.lastname@example.org

 If you did not choose to copy content from a pre-existing Canvas site when requesting your Canvas site or if you want to bring in materials from other Canvas sites at any point in the semester, you can use Canvas’s import tool.

 Choose Select specific content instead of copying everything.